-The day was hotter than hell and the heat added a shimmer to the cactus and sage brush off in the distance of the Nevada desert.
-It was the kind of terrain in which everything that lived rattled, stung, or pricked — with an added dose of poison.
+The day was hotter than hell and the heat added a shimmer to the cactus and sage brush in the Nevada desert.
+It was the kind of terrain in which everything rattled, stung, or pricked — with an added dose of poison.
 My younger brother was in his element.
 He rode a viciously primitive 1974 Harley Davidson Iron Head Sporty Hardtail.
-The lack of shocks, coupled with a flat, contourless seat (which could have been a piece of stove plate), must have assaulted the rider’s ass like a ten-year-sentence in a Turkish prison.
+The lack of shocks, coupled with a flat, contourless seat (which could have been a piece of stove plate), must have assaulted the rider’s ass like a lover in a Turkish prison.
 The pipes, which were as straight as the ethics of a Baptist preacher, channeled the constant blast of the engine into the otherwise still atmosphere.

 The Harley was a resumé-builder for an agent of Hell.

 My brother takes after the Riepe side of the family, as he is thin, tall, tough, and easily aggravated.
 He is as smooth as an alligator that eats hand grenades for breakfast.
 He started smoking when he was three — Camels, without filters (like my father).
-When he was 15-years-old, he and Jimmy Supple built a still in Supple’s garage, across the street.
-They managed to distill a quart mayonnaise jar full of white lightening, but set the garage on fire attempting to decant it.
+When he was 15-years-old, he and the kid across the street built a still in the garafe.
+They managed to distill a quart of white lightening, but set the garage on fire attempting to decant it.
 My brother came home with a hole burned through his leather jacket, which was used to beat back the flames.
-Both he and the Supple kid lost their eyebrows in the small blast that triggered the blaze.
-(I believe Supple's father was a cop.
-My dad was a Battalion Chief on the Jersey City Fire Department.
-My brother had a profound respect for disrepect.
+Both he and the other kid lost their eyebrows in the small blast that triggered the blaze.
+My brother had a profound disregard for caution.
 As a kid, his motto was, "Fuck it...
-Watch this.")
+Watch this."

 An airframe and power-plant jet fighter mechanic for the Air Force, my brother was assigned to a base outside Las Vegas, which he considered heaven.
 My father hated the cold and so did my brother.
 My dad claimed that he had frozen his balls off sitting in the tail gunner’s position of a B-17 over Iceland in January.
-The joke was he wore long underwear until the 4th of July every year after that.
-My brother says he froze his ass off working on flight lines in Germany and Korea.
-Las Vegas appealed to him on a number of levels.
-You see my brother believes the four food groups are beer, topless women, tobacco, and topless women.
+My brother froze his ass off working on flight lines in Germany and Korea.
+Las Vegas appealed to him on a number of levels, climate being one of them.
+My brother also believes the four food groups are beer, topless women, tobacco, and topless women.
 (He cannot be swayed from this theory.)